arionum/masternode-miner/README.md

 * * * * * YOURUSER /home/YOURUSER/masternode-miner/masternode-miner >/dev/null
 ```

-### Example `.env`:
+### Example .env:

 *For extra security, you can keep your masternode miner and your keys on a separate secure server by
-adding the masternode address on the third row of the .env file as shown in the example.*
+adding the masternode address on the third row of the `.env` file as shown in the example.*

 ```
 public-key